There is always the first step to everything, once you reach that 1000th step, and look back, you will feel it, you have done it! ~ PTT Outdoor

 This depends on the hikers really.
-But the basic gear required according to the experts would be the following items that we have in our shop:
+But the basic gear required according to the experts would be the following items that we have in our PTT Outdoor shop:

-These fives items are basic items for hikers and mountain climbers.
+These three items are basic items for hikers and mountain climbers.
 If you are planning to spend the night over at the mountain top, perhaps carrying more camping gear would be advised.

-Mountainous rain-forest is a special habitat for numerous flora and fauna species.
-Rain-forest in Malaysia is still well preserved compare to other forests and jungles at different part of the world.
-By exploring the mountain tops, you can enjoy various species of animals, and plants that lives at the Mountainous range of Gunung Berembun.
+The mountainous rainforest is a special habitat for numerous flora and fauna species.
+The rainforest in Malaysia is still well preserved compared to other forests and jungles in different parts of the world.
+By exploring the mountain tops, you can enjoy various species of animals, and plants that live at the Mountainous range of Gunung Berembun Cameron.

-The other thing that is special regarding this particular trekking landmark is that, the many choices of trail hikers and trekkers can pick is very convenient.
-Some of us would like to go easy as their first time trekking the mountainous rain-forest.
+The other thing special regarding this particular trekking landmark is that the many choices of trail hikers and trekkers can pick are very convenient.
+Some of us would like to go easy as their first time trekking the mountainous rainforest.
 Others can challenge themselves by exploring as many trails as possible and still would not get lost.

-Gunung Berembun is a great place if you are headstrong and determined to reach a peak of mountain.
+Gunung Berembun Cameron is a great place if you are headstrong and determined to reach the peak of the mountain.
 Because the difficulty is not that hard, though it can be challenging to complete.
 The most important thing is to always have fun.

 Thanks for taking the time to read our simplistic post pointing out the starting point and the finishing point to hike Gunung Berembun, Cameron Highlands, Pahang.
-Please feel free to drop some comments, sharing experiences, that may be useful to others reading this blog post as well.
+Please feel free to drop some comments and share experiences that may be useful to others reading this blog post.

-Oh, before i forget, have a read at one of our blogs where we interviewed our Ambassador on her completing 55km CULTRA event trail at this very landmark that this post is currently discussing.
-You can click here to read about Suyuen Wong and her tips on how to complete a task that is fairly impossible to normal people.
+Oh, before I forget, have a read at one of our blogs where we interviewed our Ambassador on her completing a 55 km CULTRA event trail at this very landmark that this post is currently discussing.
+You can click here to read about Suyuen Wong and her tips on how to complete a task that is fairly impossible for normal people.